Brad Underwood: NCAA

-Personal
+Personal life

 A native of McPherson, Kansas, Underwood attended Kansas State University and lettered on the basketball team between 1984 and 1986.
 He graduated from Kansas State with a bachelor's degree in radio and television communications in 1986.
 He is married to Susan Underwood and has three children: Tyler, Katie, and Ashley.

-Tyler played at Stephen F. Austin during the 2015-2016 season which he redshirted.
-He then transferred to Oklahoma State for the 2016-2017 season.
-He then transferred to the University of Illinois from 2017-2021.
-As a senior he played in seven games on the season after making debut Jan.
+Tyler played at Stephen F. Austin during the 2015–16 season which he redshirted.
+He then transferred to Oklahoma State for the 2016–17 season.
+He then transferred to the University of Illinois from 2017–21.
+As a senior he played in seven games on the season after making his debut Jan.
 7 at Northwestern, made a 3-pointer and had 1 rebound in Big Ten tournament win over Rutgers, grabbed one rebound in win at No. 2 Michigan, and made first basket of the season in Nebraska win.
 Tyler is currently on staff with his dad at the University of Illinois.

 Underwood has served on the Coaches Council of Coaches vs. Cancer throughout his career and was awarded the Coaches vs. Cancer Champion Award in 2023.
 He hosts an annual fundraiser called "Kickin' Cancer" at Gordyville USA, a horse show arena in Gifford, Illinois.
 Underwood became the Council Chair in 2024.